For all research studies except CTIMPs, it is the responsibility of the CI to notify the REC of the end of the project.

 If the sponsor decides not to start a study or not to recommence the study after halting it, they should notify the MHRA (or relevant Competent Authority) using the EOT form (see above).

-A covering letter should be sent that identifies the protocol, its protocol code number and EudraCT number and provides a brief explanation of the reasons for not starting the study or not recommencing.
+A covering letter should be sent that identifies the protocol, its protocol code number and EudraCT number and provides a brief explanation of the reasons for not starting the study or not starting it again.

 If the study has been stopped due to urgent safety issues that arise, you are required to inform the MHRA and the main REC within 15 days.